 One thing to mention so that you don’t get too excited while planning specific places to eat is that Disneyland Paris often closes some of its restaurants depending upon crowds.
-This has been a huge issue in the last few years, and judging by the calendars published thus far, it will remain a huge problem throughout the rest of this year–and probably into 2022.
+This has been a huge issue in the last few years, and judging by the calendars published thus far, it will remain a huge problem throughout the rest of this year.

 This can be very frustrating for planning purposes, and playing the “what’s open today?” game while in the park is equally frustrating, as the signs up indicating which restaurants are open differ from spot to spot.
 You often don’t know what is open until you walk up to a particular restaurant.

 To make matters worse, even the limited slate of restaurants that is open often closes before 5 pm.
 This means that lines for dinner at the 2-3 restaurants that are open into the evening hours are ridiculously long.
 We’ve heard frequent reports of guests waiting 45 minutes for a (terrible) burger at Cafe Hyperion.
 Don’t make that mistake.

 One of the easiest ways to avoid this issue is to pack snacks and eat dinner in Disney Village.
 There are several good options there that are all open late, including Earl of Sandwich, McDonald’s, and Five Guys.
 All of these restaurants are comparable to their U.S. counterparts.